 We at BabyGearLab have been designing and running the testing of baby gear since 2013.
 We've spent countless hours researching and testing products hands-on and side-by-side for everything from strollers and bike trailers to baby wipes and bottles.
-To find the best balance bikes on the market, we chose 10 top contenders for testing and analysis.
-Wendy Schmitz, Senior Review Editor, and mother of two boys lead the team with bike selection.
-Wendy knows a thing or two about balance bikes with more than a few in her garage still used by her boys who went straight from balance bikes to pedaling unassisted.
-Bob Wofford, the Senior Review Analyst, took the analysis lead on this review with the assembly of each bike and testing for things like quality, ease of setup, and ease of use.
+To find the best balance bikes on the market, we chose top contenders currently on the market for testing and analysis.
+Wendy Schmitz, Senior Review Editor and mother of two boys, conducted bike selection.
+Wendy knows a thing or two about balance bikes, with more than a few in her garage still used by her boys, who went straight from balance bikes to pedaling unassisted.
+Bob Wofford, Senior Review Analyst, took the analysis role on this review with the assembly of each bike and testing for things like quality, ease of setup, and ease of use.
 Our hands-on testing approach will give you the information you need to find the right bike for your little one.

 Analysis and Test Results

-We test each bike for ease of setup, ease of use, and quality with a focus on safety, fun, and longevity.
-While the bikes appear to offer similar features, functionality, and designs, they are slightly different in their construction, materials, usability, and more.
+We tested each bike for ease of setup, use, and quality, focusing on safety, fun, and longevity.
+While the balance bikes appear to offer similar features, functionality, and designs, we noticed differences in their construction, quality, usability, and more.

 Ease of Use

 Most balance bikes are not intended for the rough world of mountain biking, off-roading, or long-distance travel on asphalt, which means their quality is generally less than what you expect from a pedal bike.
-This reality means most bikes come with plastic wheels and less comfort padding than you might expect.
-An overall attention to detail is also lacking with wheels that somewhat wobble and some that spin slightly canted.
-While these are very undesirable traits in a pedal bike, these types of concerns are more easily overlooked in a balance bike as it doesn't affect the intended use or ability of little ones to use the bikes as they desire.
+This reality means most bikes come with plastic wheels, foam tires, and less comfort padding than you might expect.
+Overall attention to detail is also lacking, with wheels that wobble and some that spin slightly canted.
+While these are undesirable traits in a pedal bike, these concerns are more easily overlooked in a balance bike as it doesn't affect the intended use or ability of little ones to use the bikes as they desire.
 However, this doesn't mean you should accept any old quality level, as some of the competition does put in more effort with better-quality features, materials, and construction.

-The JoyStar bikes struggle the most in our side-by-side comparisons with the competition.
-Both bikes weigh more than the other contenders and have subpar construction.
-While neither is so terrible we would advise avoiding them, it is the small things that matter, and these options had balance problems in their spinning wheels and looser connections on the handlebar and seat posts, which resulted in some play in the handlebar.
-These bikes also require tools to make simple adjustments to the seat and handlebar heights instead of utilizing quick-release features.
-While not a deal-breaker, this tool-handy requirement is frustrating if you have one bike being used by different sized siblings who frequently share.
+Among the competition, the JOYSTAR bikes struggle the most in our side-by-side comparisons, mainly due to subpar construction, and, thus, they scored 3 of 10.
+While neither are so terrible that we would advise avoiding them, we believe the small things matter and add up.
+These options had balance problems in their spinning wheels and looser connections on the handlebar and seat posts, which resulted in some play in the handlebar.

 The Strider bikes rank the highest, scoring 7 of 10.
 These options offer better quality materials and attention to detail with the best seat padding in the group, giving them a definite edge over the Joystar options.
-The larger Strider also includes metal wheels and air-filled rubber tires more like a real bike, but it is bigger overall and not the right choice for younger or shorter children.
-The Schwinn Elm and the Lava also has impressive quality with near-perfect paint and no manufacturing flaws.
+The larger Strider also includes metal wheels and air-filled rubber tires, more like a real bike, but it is bigger overall and not the right choice for younger or shorter children.

 Ease of Setup

-All of these bikes require some level of assembly, so prepare yourself mentally for this task.
-Luckily for those parents who may be mechanically challenged, none of them are hard, and we think the minimal parts and intuitive designs in this group make them all a doable project for almost everyone, even those lacking assembly skills.
-With no pedals, no chains, and straightforward designs, you'll have your little one up and cruising before you know it.
+All of the bikes in our review require some degree of assembly, so prepare yourself.
+Luckily, none of them are hard, and we think the minimal parts and intuitive designs make them all a doable project for almost everyone, even those lacking assembly skills.
+With no pedals, no chains, and simple designs, you'll have your tot cruising before you know it.

-Choosing the best balance bike for your child's size, age, and ability can be a breeze if you know what to look for and what you can expect before you make your purchase.
-Using the information from our hands-on testing of the best 10 bikes, we believe you can narrow down your search and focus on the best choice for your child from this roundup of great options.
-Whether you are looking for the ultimate starter bike for your toddler or a super glider for your 3-year-old, there is a bike for you in our top ranking award winners and top competitors suitable for your child.
+Selecting the best balance bike for your little one's size, age, and ability can be easy if you know what to look for and what to expect before making a purchase.
+Using the information from our extensive hands-on testing of popular bikes, you can narrow your search and focus on the right option for your child from our roundup of great bikes.
+Whether you want the ultimate starter bike for your toddler or a super balance glider for your 3-year-old, there is a balance bike in our award winners and top competitors suitable for your child.

 — Wendy Schmitz and BabyGearLab Review Team